fivebot-printer/fivebot/docs/index.md

 * Belt-driven dual Z with a single motor
 * Touch screen mount/support
 * Affordable triple-z setup with linear rods and stock bed

+## General instructions

+**DISCLAIMER:** any modification of your 3D printer is done at your own risk and this project comes without warranties!

+Read all of the instructions and notes before ripping your printer apart.

+### Printed parts
+Files in each mod's STLs directory, linked from each page.
+Required quantity per naming convention `[name]_[quantity].stl`.
+Any alternatives or optional parts are specified per mod.

+Currently STLs are not pre-oriented for printing, use your best judgement when slicing.
+Orientation be provided once the designs have matured.

+**Print settings:**
+* Filament: ABS or ASA preferrably, if not possible then PETG, PLA not recommended unless stated otherwise (temperature and mechanical properties)
+* 5 top and bottom layers @ 0.2 mm layer height
+* Walls either 5 walls @ 0.4 mm line width or 4 walls @ 0.6 line width
+* 40% infill (or more)